beso-devo/finance_house_test/README.md

 function from that class so it'll reflected in the all widgets inside the project (that's using that function), and for sure it'll not be the final code for it.

+# Dio Interceptor
+We should use the interceptor for listing on each request in the application like token expiration and other cases but now because it's an assessment I disabled it.

 ## Setup Instructions